abieler/ices-desktop/README.md

 optional settings.
 Those user settings control e.g. where the computed results are stored, which data file is to be loaded, what shape file is used etc.
-Those settings are stored in ices-desktop/.userSettings.conf
+Those settings are stored in ices-desktop/.userSettings.conf **Please read the additional information about the configuration settings at the bottom of this document.**

 After this script is finished you are good to go.
 --------------------------------------------------------------------------------